MaastrichtU-IDS/dsri-documentation/website/docs/deploy-from-template.md

 :::tip Application started

 Your application is starting on the DSRI!
-Go back to your project **Overview** page to find it!
+Go back to your project **Topology** page to find it!
 It can take from a few seconds up to a few minutes to deploy 🕐

 :::